Ethorum/Downloads_Sorter/README.md

 To use this yourself just change the value of src_dir to the directory you would like to sort and remember to create the sorting folders listed above.

+#TODO
-TODO:   -Create a check to see if sorting folders already exist and create them if they do not.
+-Create a check to see if sorting folders already exist and create them if they do not.
 -Add more file types